xiaxinmeng/IFuzzer/sampled_bugs.md

 <u>Python Version</u>: pypy3.9-v7.3.10rc3

 <u>Description</u>:
 This Python code uses the socket module to create a pair of connected sockets and send a message between them using the User Datagram Protocol (UDP).
 The code sends the message b'abcdefgh' from the first socket a to the second socket b, and then receives a truncated message of up to 2 bytes from the second socket b and prints its length and contents.
+The expected output is to print the length, while PyPy crashes.